Bug Hall

-Brandon Hall is an American former actor.
+Bug Hall (born Brandon Hall) is an American former actor.
 He is best known for his childhood roles as Alfalfa Switzer in The Little Rascals (1994), Newt Shaw in The Big Green (1995), and Buster Stupid in The Stupids (1996).

 Life and career

 Brandon Hall, nicknamed "Bug" by his family, is the second oldest in his family.
 Most popular as a child actor during the 1990s, he is best known for portraying Our Gang kid Alfalfa in the 1994 film The Little Rascals.
 He and five others in the cast of The Little Rascals won a Young Artist Award for Best Performance by a Youth Ensemble in a Motion Picture.
 Following Rascals, Hall appeared in John Landis's The Stupids and the soccer comedy The Big Green.
 In 1996, Hall was nominated for a YoungStar award (Best Performance by a Young Actor in a Made For TV Movie) for his work as Eddie Munster in the Fox telefilm The Munsters' Scary Little Christmas, and he voiced a little boy in Disney's Hercules in 1997.

 In 1998, he played the lead as Scout Bozell in the film Safety Patrol.
 Hall also starred in Disney's Honey, We Shrunk Ourselves as Adam Szalinski.
 Since then, he has continued to appear in films as a teenager and young adult.
 He was in the direct-to-DVD film Skipped Parts, released in 2000, with Mischa Barton.
 He also appeared in 2002 in the Disney Channel Original Movie Get a Clue, starring Lindsay Lohan and Brenda Song.
 Hall has had many notable TV guest appearances, appearing on Charmed, Strong Medicine, CSI: Crime Scene Investigation, Cold Case, Justice, Providence, Criminal Minds, and 90210.